-The Illinois EPA says that there is at least 11,580 tons of sulfur dioxide littering the planet which wouldn’t have been there if Springfield’s City Water, Light and Power department had operated the flue-gas scrubber on its Dallman 3 generating plant the way it promised it would back in 1977.
+The Illinois EPA says that there are at least 11,580 tons of sulfur dioxide littering the planet which wouldn’t have been there if Springfield’s City Water, Light and Power department had operated the flue-gas scrubber on its Dallman 3 generating plant the way it promised it would back in 1977.
 The EPA has filed a suit against CWLP demanding $1.9 million in damages for its failure to comply with clean air standards.
 That’s $164 a ton, a number which is meaningless except as a measure of EPA’s impatience.

 No one expects that CWLP will actually pay such a fine, of course.
-In the cops-and-robbers approach to environmental enforcement which has evolved since the ’70s, fines are always reduced by plea bargaining.
+In the cops-and-robbers approach to environmental enforcement which has evolved since the 1970s, fines are always reduced by plea bargaining.
 Besides, EPA doesn’t want CWLP’s money.
 It just wants CWLP to clean up what the top man in its air pollution control division has called the dirtiest smokestacks in Illinois.

+If wit were all that’s missing from this debate, one could endure it more equably.
+But the tendency to phrase debates about pollution control in terms of dollars and pounds of pollutants tends to deflect attention from what I will risk calling the real issues.
 Pollution from CWLP’s lakeside generating plants used to be a local problem.
 Ash and gases from the shorter stacks on older boilers fell—and still do fall—short distances downwind, mainly on residential areas on and near Lake Springfield.
 The link between industrial cause and environmental effect was thus preserved, to be swept off Springfield driveways and coughed out of Springfield lungs.

-Taller stacks have moved that fallout farther downwind, perhaps (although the evidence is disputed) as far as New England and the eastern provinces of Canada.
-Too far in any event to register on local political seismographs.
+National clean air standards are not the result of legislative fiat but of physics; pollution, especially air pollution, moves from one locale to others.
 The EPA and CWLP have been sparring over air pollution control measures for Dallman 3 since the mid-1970s, when CWLP officials tried to plead that the plant, then still-abuilding, was an “existing source” under federal pollution rules and thus subject to much looser emission standards.
-Indeed, it was only under the pressure of a 1977 court degree that the utility agreed to build the $20 million scrubber to tame Dallman’s messy habits.
-Nonetheless, anyone who has listened to a succession of CWLP officials brag about it (“CWLP has a strong environmental policy” said CWLP commissioner Paul Bonansinga in 1980 while explaining why the new scrubber would miss its first test deadline), and how it saved jobs for Illinois by enabling Springfield to burn Illinois coal would think that the scrubber was their idea in the first place.
+Indeed, it was only under the pressure of a 1977 court decree that the utility agreed to build the $20 million scrubber to tame Dallman’s messy habits.
+A succession of CWLP officials brag about the scrubber (“CWLP has a strong environmental policy” said CWLP commissioner Paul Bonansinga in 1980 while explaining why the new scrubber would miss its first test deadline), and how it saved jobs for Illinois by enabling Springfield to burn Illinois coal.
+You would think that the scrubber was their idea in the first place.

 CWLP has not actually denied violating SO2 standards, choosing instead to quibble with EPA about how much it has violated them.
 In doing so, the utility neatly shifts attention from its culpability to the agency’s arithmetic.
 The defense mounted by the utility’s spokesmen has left me thinking that, were they able to scrub flue gas as cleanly as they scrub their own public statements, there wouldn’t be an unhappy soybean plant for miles downwind.
 Al Monson, the utility’s press spokesman, told the State Journal-Register, “We said we would install a scrubber.
 We did . . . .
 We said we would operate it.
 We are.”
 Monson did not address the issue of whether they were operating it efficiently enough or regularly enough to keep sulfur emissions to prescribed levels.
 Because they aren’t.